aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-rich-text-format-1-9-rtf-format/annotation-features-supported-on-rich-text-import/_index.md

 A comment in a document is imported as a Comment node in the Aspose.Words DOM.

-The range of a comment can span over various parts of the document text, including over many paragraphs and tables.
+The range of a comment can span over various parts of the document text, including over multiple paragraphs and tables.

 In Aspose.Words this range is represented by the following nodes: